ofelcan164/API/sections/webhooks.md

 }
 ```

 Will return `200 OK` and a representation of the webhook.
-Valid values for `state` are: normal, error, paused

 ```json
 {